bernardkissi/laravel_task/README.md

+### project installation

+-   create a database with name `task`
+-   run this command `php artisan migrate` to migrate database

 ### Some assumptions made

 ## 1.the application just stimulate login and registering functionalities\\ 2.
 Also the responsiveness of the pages were not given much attention due to the submission time.